AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 somewhere in the long run of ages, that love must prove weightier than sin and death, and vindicate its power in one universal triumph.\"

+### Bigg on Clement.

-One of the best modern statements of the views of the Alexandrine fathers is given by **Bigg**[^221]: **Clement** regarded the object of *kolasis* as \"threefold; amendment, example, and protection of the weak.
+One of the best modern statements of the views of the Alexandrine fathers is given by Bigg[^221]: Clement regarded the object of *kolasis* as \"threefold; amendment, example, and protection of the weak.
 Strom.
 1:26, 168; 4:24, 154; 6:12, 99.
-The distinction between *kolasis* and *timoria*, Strom.
+The distinction between *kolasis* and
+*timoria*, Strom.
 4:14, 153; Paed.
-1:8, 70, the latter is the rendering of evil for evil and this is not the desire of God.
+1:8, 70, the latter is the rendering
+of evil for evil and this is not the desire of God.
 Both *kolasis* and *timoria* are spoken of in Strom.
 5:14, 90, but this is not to be pressed, for in Strom.
-6:14, 109, the distinction between the words is dropped and both signify purgatorial chastisement....Fear he has handled in the truly Christian spirit.
+6:14, 109, the distinction between the words is dropped and both signify purgatorial chastisement....
+Fear he has handled in the truly Christian spirit.
 It is not the fear of the slave who hates his master; it is the reverence of a child for its father, of a citizen for the good magistrate.
 Tertullian, an African and a lawyer, dwells with fierce satisfaction on terrible visions of torment.
 The cultivated Greek shrinks not only from the gross materialism of such a picture, but from the idea of retribution which it implies.
 He is never tired of repeating that justice is but another name for mercy.
 Chastisement is not to be dreaded but to be embraced.\"...
 Here or hereafter God\'s desire is not vengeance but correction.
 Though Clement\'s view of man\'s destiny is called restorationism (*apokatastasis*) it was "not as the restitution of that which was lost at the Fall, but as the crown and consummation of the destiny of man